View as Map

 Jacome Plaza, 10 W. Pennington St.

-Show-stopping mariachi performances and dazzling Baile Folklorico dancers that bring the festival to life with their colorful costumes and intricate choreography.
-Food vendors offer traditional and nontraditional Mexican cuisine.
-Arts and Crafts showcase the work of local artisans.
+Show-stopping mariachi performances and dazzling Ballet Folklorico dancers that bring the festival to life with their colorful costumes and intricate choreography.
+Food vendors including El Golden Taco, Churros El Rey, Los Chiquilines, Only Wings and others offer a wide array of offerings for attendees to enjoy along with the work of local artisans like El Milagro Artesania and Sol Design Studio and more.
 The overall atmosphere is one of joy, celebration, and cultural exchange.
+Tickets begin at $12.50pp and can be purchased online at here and at the event.

 View the full schedule here.